It’s 33 A.D., and we are in Israel. The Roman Empire is in control, and Roman soldiers are everywhere.

 As believers, we are called to respond to the finished work of Jesus by living a life of gratitude and obedience.
 We are called to love God with all our heart, soul, and mind and to love our neighbors as ourselves.
 The transformed life that we live is a reflection of the work that Jesus has done in us.

-Last, the resurrection of Jesus assures us that we have the promise of a future in heaven with Jesus.
+Lastly, the resurrection of Jesus assures us of a future in heaven with Jesus.

 When Jesus declared, “It is finished,” He proclaimed God’s plan for salvation was complete.
 Through His death and resurrection, sin was defeated, forgiveness was offered, and eternal life was made possible.
 As believers, we are called to embrace the truth that it is finished and to live in the freedom and victory that Jesus has provided for us.